soportebteam/trustos/source/track.md

 </details>

 ---
+#### (*) authorised assets
+If we deep into the technical part, it's important to be aware that every user has two types of assets: owned assets and authorised assets.
+These last ones, the `authorised assets or foreign assets` as we like to say, are assets created by other users that have granted you access allowing you to consult and update it.

+To interact with authorised or foreign assets, only it is necessary to put the `isForeign` flag to `true` as a query parameter in the URL (`...?isForeign=true`) as it is shown in the examples below:

+ GET  -     `/asset/{assetId}?isForeign=true`
+ GET  -     `/asset/{assetId}/transactions?isForeign=true`
+ GET  -     `/asset/{assetId}/transactions/range?isForeign=true`
+ GET  -     `/assets`
+ POST -     `/asset/{assetId}/update?isForeign=true`

 #### (*) trustpoint parameter
 The `trustpoint` parameter is only filled in after the creation/registration of a trust point.
-Thus every new trust point regarding to an asset results in a new transaction in the asset with only the update of that parameter.
+Thus every new trust point regarding to an asset results in a new transaction in the asset with only the update of this `trustpoint` parameter.

 Transaction after creating a trustpoint in HF:

-*Output*
+<u>*Output*</u>
 - `asset`    :  `<json>`

 <details>